deepa760/TodoArrayLists/README.md

 Requirements
 The solution must achieve the following requirements:
-‣ Model a task with a task title, due date, status and project ‣ Display a collection of tasks that can be sorted both by date ‣ Support the ability to add, edit, mark as done, and remove tasks ‣ Support a text-based user interface
+‣ Model a task with a task title, due date and project ‣ Display a collection of tasks that can be sorted both by date ‣ Support the ability to add, edit, mark as done, and remove tasks ‣ Support a text-based user interface